Can a Felon Get a Real Estate License

 Last updated:

-One of the most important steps to becoming a real estate sales agent is to get your real estate license.
-This path requires pre-licensing education, an exam, an application, and a background check.
-If you have prior convictions on your record, don’t worry.
-You may still be able to pursue a career as a real estate agent by providing additional documentation.
+If you have prior convictions on your record, you may still be able to pursue a career as a real estate agent by providing additional documentation.

-Can You Be a Felon and Do Real Estate?
+Can You Be a Felon and Do Real Estate

-Because the real estate license is specific to each state, every state sets their own requirements.
-Most states allow those with a felony conviction to pursue a real estate license, with some conditions and only in certain situations.
+Most states allow those with a felony conviction to pursue a real estate license in certain situations (with some additional conditions).

 Getting a real estate license requires submitting an application, completing pre-licensing education, and passing the real estate license exam.
 If you have a felony on your record, you will generally need to provide additional documentation as part of your application.